Distillation Is The Separation Of Multiple

 Tips and Expert Advice

-• Monitor the Distillate Composition: Regularly monitor the composition of the distillate to ensure that the desired separation is being achieved.
+• Monitor the Distillate Composition: Regularly monitor the composition of the distillate to check that the desired separation is being achieved.
 Use techniques such as gas chromatography or refractive index measurements to analyze the distillate composition.

 Frequently Asked Questions (FAQ)